skip to content

 July 24, 2024

-a pot of crawfish
+a big pile of crawfish

 They are called mudbugs for a reason!
 Washing your crawfish is a crucial step that ensures your seafood is clean and ready for boiling.
 Crawfish burrow themselves in muddy environments and are typically covered in mud and debris when purchased.
 Properly cleaning them not only removes this unwanted grime but also prevents the muddy flavor from overpowering your spices.
 Taking the time to wash your crawfish sets the foundation for a perfect boil.
 Here’s how you can clean them effectively using two simple methods.